otaviojava/jcassandra-book/08-java-spring.md

 }
 ```

-For the last part of the challenge, which consists of reading the book categories, the annotations are the same used in the case of the book, with the exception of the UDT `Book`, which has the annotations` UserDefinedType` and `CassandraType`, defining the name UDT and field information, respectively.
+For the last part of the challenge, which consists of reading the book categories, the annotations are the same used in the case of the book, except for the UDT `Book`, which has the annotations `UserDefinedType` and `CassandraType`, defining the name UDT and field information, respectively.

 ```java
 @Table